 When it comes to painters, I’ve known several world-class artists.
 When it comes to artists, I’ve always wanted to be one but found Etch-a-Sketch too complicated to control and watercolors too unforgiving.
 In about 2007, I discovered how oil paints and acrylics covered, meaning I could add layers and finish with white (which is opposite what a watercolorist must do).
 I wondered why I hadn’t known that earlier.

-For a custom work, to acquire an original, or to purchase archive-quality prints (available for each piece below), contact me here.
+For custom works, to acquire an original, or to purchase archive-quality prints (available for each piece below), contact me here.

 Alice’s Cows (8×10, sold)